-Experience the unique culture, history, music of America’s Deep South, home of the blues, plus the charms and classic images of the lone star state, Texas
+Experience the unique culture, history, music of America’s Deep South, home of the blues, plus the charms and classic images of Texas, the 'Lone Star State'.

 Selected departures March to November 2017

-You should arrive at the airport for your flight to Atlanta and on arrival we transfer to the Holiday Inn Express Downtown for one night.
+You should arrive at the airport for your flight to Atlanta and on arrival we transfer to the three-star Holiday Inn Express Downtown for one night with breakfast.

-Atlanta is the base of one of America’s best known companies, CNN and home to the Center for Civil and Human rights.
-We enjoy a tour of the Center for Civil and Human rights.
+We enjoy a fascinating tour of the Center for Civil and Human rights.
 This afternoon we transfer to the charming small town of Chattanooga for one night stay at the three-star superior Choo Choo Hotel, aptly converted from the original railway station.

-This morning enjoy a ride on the ‘world’s steepest passenger railway’ to the top of Lookout Mountain just outside town experiencing tremendous views, on a clear day across a staggering seven states!
+Experience a ride on the ‘world’s steepest passenger railway’ to the top of Lookout Mountain just outside town experiencing tremendous views, on a clear day across a staggering seven states!
 Driving deeper into Tennessee to Lynchburg, this quintessential little town is a true slice of unspoilt ‘50s America, with its red-brick courthouse, general store and one traffic light!
 It’s a great place to just browse the shops and get a bite to eat before we visit Lynchburg’s claim to fame: the Jack Daniel Distillery.
-Obviously it’s where Jack Daniel’s whisky is made, since 1884 and a tour (and tasting!) is a great experience.
+Obviously it’s where Jack Daniel’s whisky is made, since 1884 and a tour is a great experience.
 Interestingly, the county is ‘dry’ and locals are not allowed to consume the product they are most famous for!
-Continuing across Tennessee’s rolling green hills we soon arrive at ‘Music City USA’, Nashville, staying two nights at the three-star superior Hyatt Place Opryland, with complimentary continental breakfast.
+Continuing across Tennessee’s rolling green hills we soon arrive at ‘Music City USA’, Nashville, staying two nights at the three-star superior Hyatt Place Opryland, with continental breakfast.
 Tonight you have the opportunity to attend a country music concert at the Grand Ole Opry.
-(For overnight stays on Fri/Sat only).

 In downtown Nashville we visit the Country Music Hall of Fame.
 A huge museum of all things ‘Country & Western’, it has floors of fascinating exhibits from the earliest days of country music to the megastars of today.
 There are films and videos of music’s greatest, with their life-stories and costumes.
 The famed Music Row is close by, lined with studios and record company offices, where we visit the legendary RCA Studio B, where Elvis recorded many of his greatest hits, followed by a ‘who’s who’ of recording superstars such as Roy Orbison, the Everly Brothers, Dolly Parton and Willie Nelson.
 Lower Broadway is Nashville’s nightlife centre, with stupendous live music in famous honky-tonk bars like Robert’s Western World and The Stage on Broadway and many more.
 There’s a fantastic atmosphere along the entire street and an evening here is a real ‘must’!